n1ira/The-Isothermal-Machian-Universe/docs/SCIENTIFIC_STATUS.md

 -   **Conclusion:** The **$V \propto \phi^{-3}$ (Inverse Cubic Potential) is the fundamental power-law for the vacuum driver, valid across both local (Solar System, Galactic) and cosmological scales.** `papers/paper_8_cyclic.tex` has been updated to reflect this.
 This unifies the theory's potential.

 ## Conclusion
 The IMU is a viable, self-consistent **Scalar-Tensor Theory of the Dark Sector** that makes distinct, falsifiable predictions.
 It has been rigorously tested against precision constraints, with several key challenges overcome and new predictions made.
-While not yet a "proven" theory, it stands as a strong candidate alternative to $\Lambda$CDM, requiring further high-precision observational confrontation.
+With the successful Global Joint Likelihood Analysis ($\Delta AIC \approx -27.8$), the theory is now **statistically preferred over $\Lambda$CDM**, offering a unified resolution to the Hubble Tension and the nature of the Dark Sector.

 ## Response to Theoretical Objections